clitcancer/digit-recognition/README.md

 ---

 ## NN in python:
-trains and returns the precision of the NN
+trains the NN, logs its loss and precision

 ---